scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 This tutorial explains, in detail, how to author and edit new pages and posts on ScholarsLab.org.

-Any questions you have while using this tutorial or while blogging can be sent to Amanda via SLab Slack or [email](mailto:visconti@virginia.edu); SLab affiliates also welcome to join the SLab Slack #slab-org channel and post any questions or suggestions there.
+Any questions you have while using this tutorial or while blogging can be sent to Amanda via SLab Slack or [email](mailto:visconti@virginia.edu); SLab affiliates are also welcome to join the SLab Slack #slab-org channel and post any questions or suggestions there.
+A [future version of this documentation](https://github.com/scholarslab/scholarslab.org/issues/605) will cover how folks who are not Scholars' Lab affiliates can submit blog posts for possible publiction on this site.

 We also maintain [documentation for other needs](https://github.com/scholarslab/scholarslab.org/blob/master/docs/README.md) related to the ScholarsLab.org website.